algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 Commits must be written following these specific rules, most of the rules can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md">here</a>.

-#### 4.1.1 Title:
+#### 4.1.1 Title

-The title is one of the most important thing is a commit, it serves to describe what the commit is about, and provide a quick summary of what is implemented/fixed/removed.
-As such, it has to follow few rules.
+The title is one of the most important things is a commit, it serves to describe what the commit is about and provide a quick summary of what is implemented/fixed/removed.
+As such, it has to follow a few rules.

 It has to begin with one of the following:

-- "feat:" if the commit implement a feature to the project.
+- "feat:" if the commit implements a feature to the project.
 - "fix:" if the commit fixes a bug encountered after an implementation.
-- "chore:" if the commit is about a routine task, for example refactoring, it is mostly used to tasks that are neither features or fixes.
+- "chore:" If the commit is about a routine task, for example, refactoring, it is mostly used for tasks that are neither features nor fixes.
 - "docs:" if the commit is about changes to a document or adding documents.
-- "perf:" if the commit is about optimising of performances.
+- "perf:" if the commit is about optimizing of performances.
 - "remove:" if the commit removes a feature.

-Furthermore a title shouldn't be more than 50 characters long and must describe the action of the commit, a verb and the name of the implementation or the name of the file involved.
+Furthermore, a title shouldn't be more than 50 characters long and must describe the action of the commit, a verb, and the name of the implementation or the name of the file involved.

-#### 4.1.2 Body:
+#### 4.1.2 Body

-The body describes the commit with more details, and as titles it has to follow certain rules:
+The body describes the commit with more details, and as titles, it has to follow certain rules:

 - Provide context: explain why this change is needed.
-  - If possible summarise how changes were applied, notably for implementations, fixes, refactoring or optimisation.
+- If possible summarise how changes were applied, notably for implementations, fixes, refactoring, or optimization.
 - Reference issues if needed.
 - Avoid long paragraphs, list what has been done.
 - No jargon without explanations, other contributors must understand the commit.

-  The body can also contain few keywords that can interact with the repository, such as adding co-authors, close issues etc. They can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md/#5-Footer">here</a> in the "footer section.
+  The body can also contain a few keywords that can interact with the repository, such as adding co-authors, closing issues, etc. They can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md/#5-Footer">here</a> in the "footer section.

-#### 4.1.4 Examples:
+#### 4.1.4 Examples

 For a feature:

 ```
 Feat: implementation of multiplications